simplicitesoftware/documentation/docs/docs/authentication/keycloak.md

 - or a single name `"group": { name: "GROUP3" }`

 The `groups` mapping rule indicates a list of path in the userinfo containing a group or a list of groups to add to user's responsibilities.
-When this `groups` rule is specified, the user synchronization thru API will not be used, so the userinfo must contains all the granted groups on each logon.
+When this `groups` rule is specified, the user synchronization through API will not be used, so the userinfo must contains all the granted groups on each logon.

 Note: 5.3 supports several Keycloak providers, names must start with `keycloak` to be identified in `AUTH_PROVIDERS`.

-Roles and groups synchronization thru API
+Roles and groups synchronization through API
 -----------------------------------------

 > **Note**: This section only applies to **version 5.0** and above.

-A cron job can synchronize periodically thru the Keycloak REST API the users/roles/groups from Keycloak to local users/responsibilities/groups.
+A cron job can synchronize periodically through the Keycloak REST API the users/roles/groups from Keycloak to local users/responsibilities/groups.

 1) Create a system parameter `KEYCLOAK_SYNC`